I just received this via Raul, and Nicholas in Menengai :

 I am informing you all because THIS HAPPENS.

 With the huge divide in wealth in Kenya, it happens less in the rural areas but news travels fast when "muzungus" arrive.
-People hear you are all arriving and have lots of money and mobile phones and some people are
+People hear you are all arriving and have lots of money and mobile phones and some people are so poor they see no other option but to steal.

 We all know it ruins opportunities for everyone else, especially the Kenyans.